jexia/semaphore/README.md

 ---

 All data streams inside Maestro are called flows.
-A flow is able to manipulate, deconstruct and forwarded data in between calls and services.
+A flow can manipulate, deconstruct and forwarded data in between calls and services.
 Flows are exposed through endpoints.
 Flows are generic and could handle different protocols and codecs within a single flow.
-All flows are strict typed through schema definitions.
+All flows are strictly typed through schema definitions.
 These schemas define the contracts provided and accepted by services.

 ```hcl
 endpoint "checkout" "http" "json" {